 - Stepparent, stepchild, stepbrother, or stepsister. - Father-in-law, mother-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law.
-(For purposes of providing covered services, an in-law relationship does not exist between the provider and the spouse of his or her wife's (or husband's) brother or sister.) - Grandparent or grandchild.
+(For purposes of providing covered services, an in-law relationship does not exist between the provider and the spouse of their wife's (or husband's) brother or sister.) - Grandparent or grandchild.